 Submitting credit card statements or bank statements for visa applications is a requirement for a lot of visa applications.

 In the case of Ecuador professional visa, you need to submit proof of financial solvency in order to justify that you can sustain yourself.

 Bank statements for the last three months and credit card statements will do the trick.

 As per how much money you need to show for the freelance visa application for Ecuador, a good estimate will be something more than $1500 USD.
 The more, the merrier.

 I submitted the bank statements for my Indian bank account as well as the Ecuadorian bank account.You don’t have to notarize or translate the bank statements.

 Ecuador Professional Visa Application Form

-You can download the Ecuador visa application form and fill it, and sign it.
+You can download the Ecuador visa application form and fill it out, and sign it.

-You need to submit the photo copies of passport bio page, and the page with Ecuador entry stamp as well as a copy of any existing Ecuadorian visa.
+You need to submit photocopies of the passport bio page, and the page with the Ecuador entry stamp as well as a copy of any existing Ecuadorian visa.

 Your passport must be valid for at least six months.